 Curious to find your website page speed?
 Google has a handy tool for that.

 Finally, one of the most common technical SEO issues with healthcare sites is the lack of health and medical schema or structured data markup.

 What is schema?
 Schema markup is a piece of snippet added to HTML code to improve the way search engines read your webpages.
 According to Schema.org, schema is available for “both consumer- and professionally-targeted health and medical web content.”

 “Proper schema allows search engines to return more informative results,” says Naghmeh.
 “It also helps populate rich snippets, carousel results and the knowledge graph.”

 “Schema markup is not a ranking factor.
 However, rich snippets have shown to attract users’ attention, increase click-through rates, decrease bounces, and potentially improve rankings from metrics around engagement.”

 With these most common issues out in the open, how does your site compare with the competition?
-If you are looking for some expert help, we invite you to contact us for an exploratory discussion.
+If you are looking for some expert help from an experienced healthcare SEO agency, we invite you to contact us for an exploratory discussion.
 Creating a solid foundation will help you optimize your site and set it up for success.